This function is designed to work on a hierarchical tree and cut it

 ,

-because heights of cut cannot be estimated in this case.
+as cutting heights cannot be determined in this case.

 References